ZunairaSid/100-Days-Of-DevOps/today-I-learned.md

 _Hands-on:_

-  - Enabled IPv6 on a VPC with a Private Subnet and Egress-Only Internet Gateway and verify that you can ping outbound, but not inbound to the private instance&#39;s IPv6 address.
+  - Enabled IPv6 on a VPC with a private Subnet and Egress-Only Internet Gateway and verified connectivity.

 ![](RackMultipart20200828-4-l23tc2_html_237499165a11f2b9.gif)